Menu

 Question

-Is gorilla tracking safe?
+Is gorilla trekking safe?

 Answer

 Despite their size and unfair reputation, gorillas are not remotely dangerous provided they’re treated with appropriate respect.
-All gorilla safaris are accompanied by expert ranger guides who spend most of their time with the mountain gorillas.
+All gorilla treks are accompanied by expert ranger guides who spend most of their time with the mountain gorillas.
 You’re only allowed to visit gorilla groups who have been habituated to the presence of humans, meaning they are used to having people near them and understand that you’re not a threat.

 Gorillas are normally shy and reserved, spending the majority of their time feeding and looking after their young.
 However, they—like any wild animal—can exhibit defensive behaviour if they feel uneasy, particularly around their young.
 Your guide will recognise the signs; they may include ‘mock charging’, aggressive beating of their chests and grunting.
 Always follow your guide’s lead, but if faced with an aggressive gorilla, crouch down, look away and try to act relaxed.
-Your guide will advise you further during the pre-safari briefing.
+Your guide will advise you further during the pre-trek briefing.

 Charlotte Beauvoisin